100% Natural High-Flavanol Cacao Powder

 Aduna Super-Cacao is a 100% natural high-flavanol cacao powder.
 It is a unique blend of two premium West African cacao powders, including an exceptionally high-flavanol cacao, which delivers its 'super' status.

-We blend the high-flavanol powder with high-quality cacao sourced from a small producer in Ghana.
-In this way, we ensure every purchase contributes to creating sustainable livelihoods for small-scale farmers.
+We blend the high-flavanol powder with luxuriously rich cacao sourced from a small producer in Ghana.
+Super-Cacao is rich in plant protein, fibre and a source of magnesium and potassium.
+Every purchase contributes to creating sustainable livelihoods for small-scale farmers.

 The social impact of our Super-Cacao, combined with its incredible heart health benefits, is why we call it The Happy Heart Bean.